jlanesmith/SongWarp/README.md

 # SongWarp
 Welcome to SongWarp!
-This app uses the Last.fm API to find songs that you listened to at least 'x' times during a given time period, but have listened to no more than 'y' times since that time period to the present.
-This allows you to rediscover songs that you haven't listened to in a while.
-Think of it as a throwback to your musical past!
+This app consists of two programs which can be used to give you greater insight into your musical taste and how it changes over time!